cytopia/docker-ansible/README.md

 ## Available Docker image versions

+### Ansible base

+The following Ansible Docker images are as small as possible and only contain Ansible itself.

 | Docker tag | Build from |
 |------------|------------|
 | `latest`   | Latest stable Ansible version |